dustinwhisman/spacedoor/src/how-to-play/advantage-disadvantage-helping-out.md

   To help out, other players must roll against the same stat as the original roll.
 On a failure, the original roll decreases by one.
-On a mixed success, the original roll remains the same.
+On a mixed success, the original roll increases by one.
 On a success, the player who made the original check can choose to either add 1d6 to their original roll or reroll the check with advantage.